Table Of Contents

 Today I want to clear up some confusion surrounding smart home hubs and home automation.
-People keep telling me I don’t need to have a smart home hub in order to have a smart home.
+People keep telling me I don’t need to have a smart home hub in order to have a smart home system.

 While this is true in order to operate certain smart home devices you might want to read all the way through this article to get a better understanding of smart hubs and how they work.

-I’ll be digging a little bit deeper into the matter, which smart hubs are best, and what their best features and benefits are.
+I’ll be digging a little bit deeper into the matter, which are the best smart home hubs, and what their best features and benefits are.

 What Is A Smart Home Hub?